 When trying to prevent or treat glaucoma, it is really important to get enough antioxidants.
 For example, you will want to make sure you are getting enough vitamin C, vitamin A, and zinc.
 All of these nutrients function as antioxidants.

 Generally speaking, a great source of antioxidants in general is green tea.
-Green tea is very good for you, and the added benefit of the antioxidants will help you if you are interested in prevented glaucoma or if you are trying to manage it.
-Look for green teas that do not have other flavors added in, as these are the more pure types of tea.
+Green tea is very good for you, and the added benefit of the antioxidants will help you if you are interested in preventing glaucoma or if you are trying to manage it.
+Look for green teas that do not have other flavors added in, as these are the purer types of tea.

 Vitamin C is probably one of the easiest vitamins to get.
 Additionally, vitamin C is water soluble, which means that you cannot get too much of it.
 Your body will simply pass the excess vitamin C that it does not need.
-Vitamin C can be conveniently obtained from supplements, tasty candy drops, and foods such as spinach and oranges.
-You can also eat other types of fruit such as guava and other vegetables such as kale.
+You can get vitamin C from supplements, tasty candy drops, and foods such as spinach and oranges.
+You can also eat other types of fruit such as guava and vegetables such as kale.

 Vitamin A is also fairly easy to come by.
 Add plenty of sweet potatoes, eggs, broccoli, cheese, grapefruit, and greens to your diet, and you are good to go on vitamin A!
 If you do not like fruits and vegetables or simply cannot get enough in your normal diet, consider taking a supplement.
 Be sure to consult your doctor first before starting a supplement!

-Zinc can be found in lean meat, eggs, green leafy vegetables, peanuts, whole grain products, and oysters.
-Since many of the foods that have these essential vitamins for eye health overlap with one another, it is important to plan out a healthy diet to ensure you are meeting your daily recommendations on all of these nutrients!
+You can find zinc in lean meat, eggs, green leafy vegetables, peanuts, whole grain products, and oysters.
+Many of the foods that have these essential vitamins for eye health overlap with one another.
+So, it’s important to plan out a healthy diet and stick to it.
+This will help ensure you are meeting your daily recommendations on all of these nutrients!

 Other Options to Help Prevent Glaucoma